codingclub-iitdh/Writeups-VeniVidiVici-PARSEC5/ReverseEngineering/1-TheTaleOfPinocchio/README.md

 ## Analyzing the GIF

 Upon inspection, we discover that `challenge.gif` displays 5 frames.
-Based on the GIF itself and the hint given by the riddle (mentioning pinocchio and ASCII characters), the challenge might lie in the way the frames are separated within the GIF file.
+The challenge might lie in the way the frames are separated within the GIF file.

 ### Technical Breakdown of GIF File Structure